bloominstituteoftechnology/web-sprint-challenge-git-and-intro-js/README.md

 Follow these steps to set up your project:

-1. Fork the repo
+1. Fork the repo - ok
-2. Clone your forked version of the repo
+2. Clone your forked version of the repo - ok
-3. cd into your repo and create a branch with your first and last name
+3. cd into your repo and create a branch with your first and last name - took me a minute but ok
 NOTE: Tests will run for the JavaScript portion of this challenge only
-4. open the terminal in your vs code and type `npm install`
+4. open the terminal in your vs code and type `npm install` - I still don't understand the point of this

-5. next type `npm run test:watch` in your terminal
+5. next type `npm run test:watch` in your terminal- don't get this part either

 6. Complete your work making regular commits, once you have all your tests passing and you are ready to submit your work please see canvas for instructions on how to submit

 ### Task 2a:  Minimum Viable Product - Responsive Design

 *Before you jump in, take 10 minutes to review the code that has already been provided for you.
 Take time to see how the home page was built.
 During this time, [Review the provided design files](design/).
 You have been provided all content necessary in the [index.html file](index.html) and basic styling in the [index.css file](css/index.css).*

-* [ ] Add a viewport meta tag to the head of your index.html page.
+* [ ] Add a viewport meta tag to the head of your index.html page. - ok
 * [ ] Add responsive breakpoints to your code for 500px such that your styles match the [mobile design file](design/Mobile.png).

 ### Task 2b: Minimum Viable Product - JavaScript